Daniel-Zolo/AiDockProject_V1/README.md

 #### 2. replace duplicate resource definitions with `DRY`* code
 (hint: instead of using multiple resource definitions, multiple instances of the same resource type could be created by a single iteration)

+#### 3. tests
+You should preform a few sanity check, for exmaple: ip are in proper format, ranges do not overlap

 OPTIONAL:<p>
-#### 3. the `description` argument is only referencing one key-value pair of the `tags` variable map. try to add the second key-value pair to the argument by using formatting functions.
+#### 4. the `description` argument is only referencing one key-value pair of the `tags` variable map. try to add the second key-value pair to the argument by using formatting functions.
 The result could be in the format `"key=value, key=value"` or simply just `"value, value"`

 there are really a lot of ways, to do this.
 It is just important to think of possibilities to look up values.

-#### 4. would it be a problem, if we wanted to separate environments by using multiple AWS accounts?
+#### 5. would it be a problem, if we wanted to separate environments by using multiple AWS accounts?
 If yes, how would you deal with that?

 `*DRY` = don't repeat yourself, which just means that code should try to avoid duplications as far as possible